 We all know that exercise is good for us, yet we often view it as a punishment, something that we just want to get over with as fast as possible.
 I hear over and over again from people that exercise is ‘boring,’ especially in fitness centers on the cardio machines.
 People try to read books, magazines, stare at the TV or continually re-calculate their distance/speed on the machine.

 It seem that people will do anything to keep from going inward during exercise, to keep from stilling the ever-active mind.
 God forbid that we focus on the body itself, focus on the movement and the rhythm.
 God forbid that we listen to the body when it is speaking.

 Doing your walking, running, biking or whatever out of doors helps you keep it meditative as well.
 When I have to use the treadmill, I even cover up the display with my towel or T-shirt to keep from constantly focusing on a particular goal that my mind wants to set.

 Meditative, intuitive movement is the key to understanding ourselves by using our body to find our souls – the Body Window at work!
 This is healing your body-mind-soul!

-The point of this is to again, show you the power of your own self, your own intuition through the body’s language, to help guide you through understanding of your inner self.
+The point of this is to again, show you the strength within yourself, when you listen to your own intuition through your body’s language, to help guide you through understanding of your inner self.
 Any time that you spend alone with yourself, with the intent on self-discovery, will dramatically change your life.
 Healing the body-mind-soul through intuitive movement takes time and practice.